AY2021S1-CS2103T-W16-3/tp/docs/DeveloperGuide.md

 The ***Architecture Diagram*** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 **`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103T-W16-3/tp/blob/master/src/main/java/ay2021s1_cs2103_w16_3/finesse/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103T-W16-3/tp/blob/master/src/main/java/ay2021s1_cs2103_w16_3/finesse/MainApp.java).
 It is responsible for:
-* On app launch: Initialising the components in the correct sequence, and connecting them to each other.
+* on app launch - initializing the components in the correct sequence, and connecting them to each other.
-* On shut down: Shutting down the components and invoking cleanup methods where necessary.
+* on shut down - shutting down the components and invoking cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

 The rest of the App consists of four components.

-* [**`UI`**](#ui-component): The UI of the App.
+* [**`UI`**](#ui-component): The App's User Interface.
 * [**`Logic`**](#logic-component): The command executor.
 * [**`Model`**](#model-component): Holds the data of the App in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.

-Each of the four components,
+Each of the four components:

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.